Parkinson disease - discharge

 - How to use your walker, cane, or scooter

-- How to set up your home to safely move around and prevent falls
+- How to set up your home to safely move around in and prevent falls

-- Replace shoe lace and buttons with Velcro
+- Replace shoe laces and buttons with Velcro

 - Get a phone with large buttons

-If you have Parkinson’s disease you may trouble the constipation.
-Have a routine.
+Constipation is a common problem if you have Parkinson disease.
+So have a routine.
 Once you find a bowel routine that works, stick with it.

 - Pick a regular time, such as after a meal or a warm bath, to try to have a bowel movement.

 - Be patient.
-It may take 15 - 30 minutes to have bowel movements.
+It may take 15 to 30 minutes to have bowel movements.

-Also try drinking more fluids, staying active, and eating a diet with lots of fiber (fruits, vegetables, prunes, andcereals).
+Also try drinking more fluids, staying active, and eating lots of fiber, including fruits, vegetables, prunes, and cereals.